How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 Action Steps:

-- Form a study crew you trust.
-Adapty quickly.
-Don’be be afraid to try something new.
-Cramming not longer works!
+- Form a study group you trust.
+Adapt quickly.
+Don’t be afraid to try something new.
+Cramming no longer works.

 - Fight perfectionism.
 Medicine rewards resilience, not flawless grades.